 Alzheimer’s Disease Research Center

-The UCI Alzheimer’s Disease Research Center (ADRC) is one of 30 centers of excellence across the country funded by the National Institute on Aging (NIA), a division of the National Institutes of Health (NIH).
+The Alzheimer’s Disease Research Center (ADRC) at UCI MIND is one of the centers of excellence across the country funded by the National Institute on Aging (NIA), a division of the National Institutes of Health (NIH).

 As Orange County’s only federally funded center, the UCI ADRC seeks to translate research findings into improved diagnosis, treatment, and care for people living with Mild Cognitive Impairment (MCI), Alzheimer’s disease, and related disorders, and to ultimately discover means to prevent and cure these conditions.
 Specifically, the UCI ADRC aims to: